MAAP-Project/maap-documentation/docs/source/technical_tutorials/search/catalog.rst

 Anyone can access data through Earthdata Login as well.

-Find more documentation about how to access data in CMR in the `Access <accessing.html>`_ section of this documentation.
+Find more documentation about how to access data in CMR in the `Access <access>`_ section of this documentation.

 =======================================
 Migrating from MAAP's CMR